 Can this be fixed?
 Or even more important question – can this disarray in the process be prevented and avoided?

-Below in this post, we are going to discuss how to become an effective team leader and how to avoid mistakes from the start.
+In this post, we are going to discuss how to become an effective team leader and how to avoid mistakes from the start.

 I want to be a good leader

-Probably many of you have been already thinking about becoming a leader of your team or organization.
+Probably many of you have already been thinking about becoming a leader of your team or organization.
 I assume that some of you have even already tried to become one.